colmwoods/PwdShell/TESTING.md

   - Added `.python-version` file to pin Python to 3.12.
   - Cleaned up `requirements.txt` to include only actual dependencies (`cryptography`, `colorama`).
   - After these fixes, the build completed and the app deployed successfully.
+- **Fixed Input Validation Bug**:
+  - Previously, blank values for account name, username, or password were still accepted.
+  - Added if, else defensive checks to reject empty inputs inside the add_new_password function, ensuring all fields must be filled before saving.

 ![screenshot](documentation/bugs/gh-issues-closed.png)